zeruniverse/CryptoStego/README.md

 #CryptoStego
 JS library for steganography with encryption - Hide text in an image with encryption and obfuscation.
+I only tested this library in Chrome and Firefox.
+Please submit an issue if there're bugs in other browsers!
 ##DEMO
 [http://zeruniverse.github.io/CryptoStego/](http://zeruniverse.github.io/CryptoStego/)
 **Note: Library needs HTML5 support!**